Jonghakseo/chrome-extension-boilerplate-react-vite/README.md

 ## Troubleshooting

-### Adding env vars or `content.css` rules does nothing

-For these types of issues, kill and restart `pnpm dev`.
-Also try reloading the extension in the browser.

 ### Hot module reload seems to have frozen

 If saving source files doesn't cause the extension HMR code to trigger a reload of the browser page, try this: